Pay The Man: Rocko Finally Gets His Money Due From Future

 Rocko and Future have been embroiled in a months-long legal battle, coming to a head when the former sued the Freebandz leader to the tune of $10 million.
 Today (Dec.
 13), it was announced by Rocko’s publicist that the pair has decided to settle their differences outside of court.

-In what went down like a battle royale, Rocko, A1 Recordings owner, rapper-producer comes out the victor over Rapper Future in the nearly 18-month legal battle.
-The two have settled out of court, and Rocko is justly getting paid.
+According to Rocko’s press rep, after a drawn-out legal battle, Rocko and Future settled out of court, with the former just getting his money.

-Rocko’s lawyer, Leron Rogers, partner, Lewis, Brisbois, Bisgaard & Smith LLP, stated: “We are pleased to have obtained a very successful result for our client A1 Recordings, and its owner Rocko, against Future.
-After nearly a year and a half, Rocko is getting his just due and will receive what’s owed to him by way of this settlement.”
+“We are pleased to have obtained a very successful result for our client A1 Recordings, and its owner Rocko, against Future.
+After nearly a year and a half, Rocko is getting his just due and will receive what’s owed to him by way of this settlement,” said Rocko’s lawyer, Leron Rogers, partner, Lewis, Brisbois, Bisgaard & Smith LLP, via a press statement.

-Rocko, who is credited with discovering Future and launching his career, filed a civil breach of contract suit against Future in June 2016 with the DeKalb County (Ga.)
-Superior Court.
-The suit sought millions of dollars from Future related to Future’s refusal to pay Rocko his share of money Future earned from touring, endorsements and publishing over the past five albums.
+Rocko filed a breach of contract lawsuit back in June 2016, claiming he was due millions of dollars due to his aid in discovering Future from the artist’s income from album sales, touring and endorsements.
+He was seeking $10M.

-The lawsuit Rocko filed has been dismissed but the financial details of the settlement have been kept from the public.
+While the lawsuit Rocko filed has been dismissed, the financial details of the settlement have been kept from the public.

 —